 It’s becoming more common for insurance companies to announce that they will no longer be offering certain plans or doing business in certain areas during the next year’s Open Enrollment Period, or that they are going out of business.
-Recently, the insurance companies below have made such announcements.
+During the last enrollment period, the insurance companies below made such announcements.

 - Aetna in Delaware, Iowa, Nebraska, and New Jersey

 - Anthem BlueCross BlueShield in Indiana

 - Anthem BlueCross BlueShield in Maine

 - Anthem BlueCross BlueShield in Nevada

 - Anthem Blue Cross in California